BCColemanVA/OutcomeMeasure-NLP/README.md

 # Rule-Based Model
 Here is an example showing basic initialization and usage.
-An additional example is shown under "Rule-Based-Model" as an iPython notebook.
 ## Initialization
 ```python
 # Initialize environment